 When it comes to pop culture villains, Nazis are go-to bad guys that audiences can instantly hate.
 After all, who doesn't love to watch the Third Reich get clobbered in what's almost always an implicit victory for love and acceptance.

 With the genre's fixation on ultimate evil, it's no surprise that anime and manga creators often rope Adolf Hitler into their stories.
-What's more surprising is the sheer variety of ways that authors have come up with to justify Hitler's presence.
-Whether he's waging war on mythical creatures, spreading propaganda in the USA, or attending high school as a clone, there seem to be no limits imposed on bizarre Hitler anime.
+What's more surprising is the sheer variety of ways authors have come up with to justify Hitler's presence.
+Whether he's waging war on mythical creatures, spreading propaganda in the US, or attending high school as a clone, there seem to be no limits imposed on bizarre Hitler anime.

 Some interpretations of Hitler paint him as a ruthless monster, whereas others have him pegged as a dopey goon.
 Luckily, none of these stories cast a positive light on the monstrous dictator's life, and more than a few present an opportunity for the heroes to take him down one more time.

 The Shonen Jump movie, Dragon Ball Z: Fusion Reborn, is all about the dead suddenly coming back to life to threaten the living.
 Along with several long-time DBZ villains, a slew of historical figures rise from the grave to torment the Earth.

 Among the reincarnated is a cartoonish rendition of Adolf Hitler, who recognizes his dream of the ultimate Aryan race in the Super Saiyans.
 Luckily, Goten and Trunks aren't interested in joining his fascist party, and waste no time beating the pulp out of Hitler and his army.see more on Dragon Ball Z: Fusion Reborn